 I sat there using all of my inner strength attempting to:

-- Not burst out laughing at the mis-step (very bad form for a job interview)
+- Not burst out laughing at the mis-step (terrible form for a job interview)

-- Figure out whether I really wanted this job.
+- Figure out whether I wanted this job.

 Am I That Guy